Chart Color Schemes

 Renmark is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Renmark's population is around 4,857 as of Nov 2025.
-This reflects an increase of 152 people since the 2021 Census, which reported a population of 4,705.
-The change is inferred from the estimated resident population of 4,723 in Jun 2024 and an additional 82 validated new addresses since the Census date.
-This level of population equates to a density ratio of 331 persons per square kilometer.
+Renmark's population is 4,857 as of November 2025.
+This shows an increase of 152 people since the 2021 Census, which recorded a population of 4,705.
+The change is inferred from ABS data: Renmark had an estimated resident population of 4,723 in June 2024 and gained 82 validated new addresses after the Census date.
+This results in a density ratio of 331 persons per square kilometer.
 Population growth was primarily driven by overseas migration.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered and years post-2032, SA State Government's Regional/LGA projections are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Considering projected demographic shifts, lower quartile growth is anticipated outside capital cities.
-The area is expected to increase by 144 persons to 2041 based on the latest population numbers, reflecting an increase of 0.2% in total over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024, based on 2022 data.
+For areas not covered and years post-2032, SA State Government's Regional/LGA projections are adopted with adjustments made using a weighted aggregation method.
+Projected demographic shifts indicate lower quartile growth outside capital cities; Renmark is expected to increase by 144 persons to 2041, reflecting an annual average growth rate of 0.2%.

 Frequently Asked Questions - Population